caraadong/classassesment/README.md

 - calculation of mean improvement using NumPy

-- identification of students with improvemed scores
+- identification of students with improved scores

 - output of results to console and files